Hypnagokali/authfix/README.md

 # Authfix
-> Authfix is an Actix Web Middleware for securing routes with session based authentication and mfa.
-Its currently based on Actix-Session

-This library provides a middleware for [Actix Web](https://github.com/actix/actix-web) to secure routes based on [Actix-Session](https://github.com/actix/actix-extras/tree/master/actix-session).
-It provides an extractor to retrieve the logged in user and it provides mfa-functionality.
+> Authentication layer for Actix-Web

+This library offers an authentication middleware for [Actix Web](https://github.com/actix/actix-web).

+Currently it provides session-based authentication based on [actix-session](https://crates.io/crates/actix-session), but you can implement your own `AuthenticationProvider` if needed.
+A provider for OIDC is planned.

+The session-based authentication supports multi-factor functionality which is easy to configure.
+This includes TOTP (e.g., Google/Microsoft Authenticator) and a random code sender that can deliver the code to the user via SMS, E-Mail, or other channels.

 *Not yet published*

 Progress of first version `0.1.0`:
-- [x] Implementation on top of Actix-Session
+- [x] Session-based
     - [x] Login
     - [x] Secured routes
     - [x] Logout